csc-training/portable-gpu-programming/openmp/01-axpy-basics/README.md

        srun -p debug --nodes=1 --ntasks-per-node=1 --cpus-per-task=4 -t 0:10:00 ./axpy.x

    How do we know now that the code is run with multiple threads?
-   You can set an environment variable display thread affinities:
+   You can set an environment variable to display thread affinities:

        export OMP_DISPLAY_AFFINITY=true
        srun -p debug --nodes=1 --ntasks-per-node=1 --cpus-per-task=4 -t 0:10:00 ./axpy.x